DiMesq/AI-TicTacToe/README.md

 I should note that I wrote this when being introduced to OOP concepts and so the code design is not very good.

 # Using
-Just run the game playing function.
+Copy the code files and run the main game function.